 Our 1 and 3 hour workshops are customizable depending on the audience and its interests, covering a range of topics including arts and business 101, relationship building, employee engagement, leveraging the arts to advance equity and inclusion, and program building.
 We can also focus on a group’s special interest area, such as partnering with businesses to further public art, arts education, arts advocacy, or economic development efforts in a community.

 Whether your audience is artists, arts administrators, local business leaders, or a combination of all three, Americans for the Arts is ready and willing to lead a workshop in your community!
-Contact Jordan Shue for more information.
+For more information contact the Private Sector Initiatives team.

 Private Sector Network